kubernetes-sigs/secrets-store-csi-driver/secretsstoresynccontroller/README.md

 ## Getting Started
 1. The controller can be deployed as a deployment.
 1. The provider must be deployed as a container in the same pod as the controller.
-1. The controller will watch for changes to the SecretStoreSync objects and will sync the secrets to Kubernetes secrets.
+1. The controller watches for changes to the SecretStoreSync and SecretProviderClass objects and synchronizes the secrets defined in the SecretStoreSync as Kubernetes secrets.
 1. The arguments passed to the controller are:
     1. provider-volume - The volume name used to communicate with the provider.
     1. token-request-audience - Token requests audience for the controller.
 This is similar to the configuration required for the CSI Driver.
 Refer to [doc](https://kubernetes-csi.github.io/docs/token-requests.html) for more information.